puppetlabs/trapperkeeper-webserver-jetty9/README.md

     context))
 ```

-In this example, all incoming requests with the `GET` method will be proxied
+In this example, all incoming requests with a method other than `GET` will be proxied
 to `http://localhost:11111/errors/unsupported-method`.

 #####`:callback-fn`